This is the current Constitution. One may wish to visit the [[2013 Constitution]] or [[2012 Constitution]] to see what’s changed.

 – Regular contributions of Philly Socialists members to the sister organization Friends of Socialism (Philadelphia) will be referred to as dues.

 – Dues will be used to generate revenue for general operations (flyers, paper, printer cartridges, etc).
 It will also be used to fund our projects.
 Money will go toward the Free English Classes (making copies, tutor transportation, etc.).
-It will also go toward creating and promoting Free Socialist Internet (purchasing infrastructure, flyers, etc.).
 The organization will set priorities for spending, in what proportion, etc.

 – Dues can be paid in advance for an entire year, or monthly.

 – Middle class workers and individuals from financially privileged backgrounds should expect to contribute proportionally more to the organization than poor and working class people.
 If an individual makes over $40K/year they should seriously consider donating $1000/year to the movement.